Azure/azure-sdk-for-c/sdk/iot/provisioning/samples/README.md

 ## Next steps

 Start using the IoT Provisioning Client in your solutions.
-Our SDK details could be found at [SDK README][IOT_CLIENT_README].
+Our SDK details can be found at [SDK README][IOT_CLIENT_README].

 ### Additional Documentation